alexph10/BOEcodegen/README.md

 #### Overview

-`boe-codegen-cpp` is a clean-room educational project for generating C++ message types, encoders, and decoders from a protocol schema.
+educational project for generating C++ message types, encoders, and decoders from a protocol schema.

 The goal of the project is to study how low-latency exchange connectivity software is structured: binary message layouts, protocol constraints, order-entry session semantics, and code generation from a single source of truth.